goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/10-structured-content/README.md

   - **SOURCE:** Pick **Sourced from a Project**

-  - Click on **Choose an inventory file**

   - **PROJECT:** Structured Content Repository

   - In the **INVENTORY FILE** drop down menu, pick **staging**

   - Click the green **SAVE** button

-  - In the screen below, click the sync button for both sources once so that the cloud icon on the left site next to the name of each inventory turns green.
+  - In the screen below, click the sync button for both sources, or **SYNC ALL** once so that the cloud icon on the left site next to the name of each inventory turns green.

 To make sure that the project based inventory worked, click on the